 “Was the room clean?” – that’s the sort of thing.
 Rarely are they what the customer wants to tell them: “Yes, it was, but it was too small, and very noisy as it was next to the lift.”

 Count the ticks in the boxes, by all means, but encourage the comments, too, and then read them.

-Strangely enough, I don’t hear that from the John Lewises, Waitroses, Virgins, Specsavers, Prêt a Mangers and First Directs of this world.
+Strangely enough, I don’t hear that from Waitrose, Virgin, Specsavers, Prêt a Manger and First Direct.
 I wonder why?

 It couldn’t be because they’ve got the message, could it?
 Or is it just a coincidence that between them they seem to clean up at pretty much every awards ceremony for quality customer service in this country today.

 This article was written for us by Paul Cooper a valued and not-forgotten member of customer service and contact centre industries.

 Read the next three articles in the series by following any of the links below: